TemporalVLM: Video LLMs for Temporal Reasoning in Long Videos: Supplementary Material

 \section{Supplementary Material}

-In this supplementary material, we first provide additional details of our IndustryASM dataset and our TemporalVLM implementation in Secs.~\ref{sec:supp_industryasm} and~\ref{sec:supp_implementation} respectively.
-Next, Sec.~\ref{sec:supp_model_size} compares the sizes of our model and TimeChat~\cite{ren2024timechat} in terms of the number of learnable parameters.
-We then present several qualitative results in Sec.~\ref{sec:supp_qualitative}, including dense video captioning results, video highlight detection results, temporal video grounding results, and more importantly, generalization results.
-Finally, we discuss the limitations, future works, and societal impacts of our work in Sec.~\ref{sec:supp_discussion}.
+In this supplementary material, we first provide the additional details of our IndustryASM dataset (including dataset statistics, annotation process, maintenance and release plans) and our TemporalVLM implementation in Secs.~\ref{sec:supp_industryasm} and~\ref{sec:supp_implementation} respectively.
+Next, we demonstrate the effects of number of training epochs in Sec.~\ref{sec:supp_no_of_epochs}.
+We then evaluate our model for general video understanding in Sec.~\ref{sec:supp_benchmark}.
+Furthermore, Sec.~\ref{sec:supp_model_size} compares the sizes of our model against TimeChat~\cite{ren2024timechat} and LongVLM~\cite{weng2024longvlm}, while we report the run time comparisons and FLOP comparisons in Secs.~\ref{sec:supp_inference_time} and \ref{sec:flops_comparison} respectively to evaluate the efficiency of our model.
+Moreover, Sec.~\ref{sec:supp_no_of_clips} assesses the impacts of number of clips, while we study the effects of employing a more advanced LLM in our model in Sec.~\ref{sec:supp_llm_models}.
+We then present several qualitative results in Sec.~\ref{sec:supp_qualitative}, including dense video captioning, video highlight detection, temporal video grounding, and more importantly, generalization results.
+Finally, we discuss the limitations and societal impacts of our work in Secs.~\ref{sec:supp_limit} and \ref{sec:supp_societal} respectively.

-\subsection{IndustryASM Details}
+\section{IndustryASM Details}

-\subsubsection{Dataset Statistics}
+\subsection{Dataset Statistics}